-Correlation diagram showing how programming languages interact with each other
+Correlation diagram showing how programming languages influence each other

-There are thousands of programming languages in the world, many of which are influenced by some programming languages, and they also influence other programming languages themselves.
-A correlation diagram in which the relationship is put on one map is "Programming Languages Influence Network"is.
+There are thousands of programming languages out there, many of which are influenced by some programming language, and they themselves influence other programming languages.
+The 'Programming Languages Influence Network ' is a correlation diagram that shows the relationship on one map.

 Programming Languages Influence Network | Exploring Data

-This language map can be zoomed by using a wheel etc.
+This language map can be zoomed by using a wheel or the like.

-When you zoom, you can find small stars (languages) that you could not see before.
+When you zoom in, you can even find small stars (languages) that you couldn't see before.

 Some of them are floating independently of other languages like this.

-If there are too many languages and it is hard to understand, you can narrow down the languages from "Language Paradigm" in the menu.
-For example, if you choose only an object-oriented programming language ......
+If there are too many languages to understand, you can narrow down the languages from 'Language Paradigm' in the menu.
+For example, if you choose only an object-oriented programming language ...

 It feels like this.

-By the way, this figure is arranged so that its placement changes each time it is reloaded.
+By the way, the layout of this figure changes each time it is reloaded.